madelinben/arcade-canvas/README.md

 ***Account:***
 * [ ] Account input elements are converting lowercase characters to allcaps.
 * [ ] Success and Error messages are wrapping flex elements.
+* [ ] Hide dropdown if visible when user clicks outside the content container.

 ***Gallery:***
 * [ ] Ensure project tiles are fixed to 300x300 scale.